suneelpatel/Python-for-Beginners/README.md

 # 15. Exception Handling:

-The try block lets you test a block of code for errors.
+The "try" block lets you test a block of code for errors.

-The except block lets you handle the error.
+The "except" block lets you handle the error.

-The finally block lets you execute code, regardless of the result of the try- and except blocks.
+The "finally" block lets you execute code, regardless of the result of the try- and except blocks.